efornara/jbit/doc/jbdoc/intro.md

 everything you need to know to get you started writing simple, small programs with JBit.

-### gameapi

-This is the beginning of a tutorial on the template demo and the GameKit Empty demo.

-### ioprg1
+### ioprg*

-The first part of a guide on how to program the IO chip.
-There is an introduction to IO requests, a fairly complete treatment of images and an introduction to sprites.
+A guide on how to program the IO chip.
+There is an introduction to the GAMESET, IO requests, a fairly complete treatment of images and an introduction to sprites.

 ### modules